-- Legal & General
+- ReAssure (ex L&G)

 - Prudential

 - Clerical Medical

 - Aviva

-- Equitable Life
+- Utmost (ex Equitable Life)

 - Phoenix Life (ex London Life)

 The AVC arrangements are all closed to further contributions.

 Review process

 The appointment of the AVC Providers and the choice of AVC funds offered to members will be reviewed by the Trustee in accordance with their responsibilities, based on the result of their monitoring of performance and process.
 The Trustee will periodically review the appointment of the AVC Providers in light of the Providers' performance.